mhira-project/documentation/docs/data-and-backup.md

 >
 > * The backup utility creates a TAR archive of the MHIRA data directory and saves it in configured data backup path.

+***WARNING:***

+* You are highly encouraged to use a different hard drive for backup storage, or where possible Remote Backup to a different location.
+This will make sure you data can be restored in case of hard drive failure or other incidents.

+* Please refer to your oganizations guidelines regarding best practives for backing up data and disaster recovery.

 ### Manual backup

 To manually backup data to current working direcotry